AdaCore/e3-testsuite/doc/api_test_driver.rst

    The ``slot`` argument is described :ref:`below <test_fragment_slot>`.

 ``after``
    List of fragment names that this new fragment depends on.
+The testsuite will schedule the execution of this new fragment only after all the fragments that ``after`` designates have been executed.
+Note that its execution will happen even if one or several fragments in ``after`` terminated with an exception.

 Let's again continue with this JSON example.
 It is time to roll a ``TestDriver`` subclass, define the appropriate ``add_test`` method to create